Migrants drown in Channel, Sunak says nothing will stop Rwanda policy | Law-Order

 Migrants drown in Channel, Sunak says nothing will stop Rwanda policy

+"A tragedy occurred on a boat overloaded with migrants early this morning.
+We deplore the deaths of five people, a seven-year-old girl, a woman and three men," local prefect Jacques Billant told reporters.
+"The engine stopped a few hundred meters away from the shore and several people fell into the water," Billant said.

+Rescuers had arrived quickly and picked up 47 people, he said.
+Four were brought to hospital but their lives were not in danger.
+"Another 57 people stayed on board," he said.
+"They did not want to be rescued, they managed to restart the engine and headed towards Britain."

-"After becoming initially stranded on the shore, the boat set out to sea again.
-A crowd movement apparently occurred in the overloaded boat, causing several victims," a coastguard official said.
-Neither the coast guard nor police could say how many people had been rescued or could be missing.
-A British border force boat carrying more than 20 migrants in life jackets was seen off the coast in Dover, southern England, about 20 miles (32 km) from French shores.
+The boat had left from Wimereux, about 32 km (20 miles) southwest of Calais.
+A British border force boat carrying more than 20 migrants in life jackets was seen off the coast in Dover, southern England, about 32 km from French shores.
+It was not clear where these migrants had set out from.

-The attempts took place after Britain's parliament passed legislation that will allow the government to send asylum-seekers to Rwanda rather than stay in Britain for processing.
+The attempts to cross the Channel took place hours after Britain's parliament passed legislation that will allow the government to send asylum-seekers to Rwanda rather than stay in Britain for processing.
 Stopping the flow of migrants is a priority for British Prime Minister Rishi Sunak's government, which says the Rwanda plan will act as a deterrent.
 Human rights groups and other critics say it is inhumane.

 "I am clear that nothing will stand in our way of doing that and saving lives," he said in a statement.
 Asylum seekers - many fleeing wars and poverty in Africa, the Middle East and Asia - started arriving in small boats on the English coast in 2018.